 The Alumni Association is a nonprofit corporation dedicated to serving Georgia Tech.
-Some of its objectives are to maintain an up-to-date record of each alumnus, publish Tech Topics, organize and service local alumni clubs, operate a free placement service for alumni, organize special alumni events, furnish a medium through which alumni may aid the president and faculty, aid visiting alumni, help publicize the achievements of Georgia Tech and raise funds for Tech through the annual alumni roll call.
-The alumni secretary acts as a central contact for all alumni.
+Some of its objectives are to maintain an up-to-date record of each alumnus, publish Tech Topics and the Georgia Tech Alumni Magazine, organize and service local alumni clubs, operate a free placement service for alumni, organize special alumni events, furnish a medium through which alumni may aid the president and faculty, aid visiting alumni, help publicize the achievements of Georgia Tech and raise funds for Tech through the annual alumni roll call.
+The executive director is the central contact for all alumni.